mohan-chinnappan-n/dotnet-chrome-launch/README.md

-## Launching Chrome Browser Tabs in Ubuntu using dotnet #C code
+## Launching Chrome Browser Tabs in Ubuntu and macOS using dotnet #C code

 ### Demo